thomasgiezen/static-website/README.md

 The commands for gulp are
 1. `Gulp serve`
-⋅⋅⋅ This builds a development server that configs the sass to css and es6 to es5.
+⋅⋅⋅This builds a development server that configs the sass to css and es6 to es5.
-⋅⋅⋅ Pretty handy right?
+⋅⋅⋅Pretty handy right?

 2. `Gulp build`
-⋅⋅⋅ This builds all the files for deployment, it minimizes the files and throws them all together so you can easily throw em' on there
+⋅⋅⋅This builds all the files for deployment, it minimizes the files and throws them all together so you can easily throw em' on there